macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 10/2 | Pierre + Clement | quasi-isometries
 24/2 | Theotime | Growth functions and growth series of groups 3/3 | Arthur | Generalities on growth types
-17/3 | Antoine D | Exponential growth rate and entropy 24/3 | Simon A | On groups of (uniformly) exponential growth 31/3 | Theotime | On groups of polynomial/other growth
+17/3 | Antoine  P Antoine D | Exponential growth rate and entropy 24/3 | Simon A | On groups of (uniformly) exponential growth 31/3 | Theotime | On groups of polynomial/other growth